lwhitelock/NinjaOneAutomation/API301/README.md

+# API 301 Examples
-# These examples are from the API 301 Webinar which can be found here: https://www.youtube.com/watch?v=dQRUpDJwio4
+These examples are from the API 301 Webinar which can be found here: https://www.youtube.com/watch?v=dQRUpDJwio4